williampcastro/rich-cousin/README.md

 # Rich Cousin

 The application to show all images of 21 days live challenge.

-The Cousin (Thiago Nigro) likes to make some live challenges in live of instagram, and on it he provides the images of mental map live.
-In this project you can see all the images of 2 challenges.
+The Cousin (Thiago Nigro) likes to make some live challenges on Instagram live, and on it, he provides the images of a mental map live.
+In this project, you can see all the images of 2 challenges.

 [Rich Cousin Page](https://rich-cousin.netlify.app/)
 ---